7 Ways To Attract New Customers and Grow Your Business This Year

 For the same reason, meeting with our customers in person allows a better connection than other methods.
 In fact, according to some experts, any time you are working with a new customer or trying to close a sale, an in-person meeting is best.

-Whenever you have the opportunity to meet a customer in real life, be sure to take a genuine interest in your customer.
+Whenever you have the opportunity to meet a customer in real life, be sure to take a genuine interest in them.
 They aren’t just potential revenue.
 That’s a human being in front of you.
 What can you do to make their day?

 Customers are looking for a reason to come back.